Lausbert/Exermote/ExermoteSgan/README.md

 ## Conclusion

-When comparing my results with experiments touching SGANs and MNIST, there are some obvious differences:
+When comparing my results with experiments touching SGANs and MNIST, there are some obvious differences, which could explain these disappointing results:

 - There is no null class in MNIST dataset
 - The variance (especially in null class) of different samples might be higher
 - There are temporal dependencies and I'm not sure, if my model is able to replicate them in a sufficient manner
 - many more...

 To be honest the theoretical background of my decicions regarding generator structure is pretty thin.
 I assume that an in-depth invistigation is needed to make informed improvements.
-Anyway ain't nobody got time for that :) I hope you enjoyed my thought.
+Anyway ain't nobody got time for that :) I hope you enjoyed my thoughts.
 Feel free to reach out to me or leave me a comment on my blog.